RickStrahl/Base64/README.md

 # Base64 Windows Command Line Conversion Utility

 This is a small tool to allow for command line base64 encoding.
 The tool provides a number of ways to convert to and from base64 format.
-It's useful for script automation and installer scripts.
+It's useful for script automation and installer scripts or for simply getting base64 output from binary files for pasting etc.

 Features: